 When not in the classroom, our faculty can be found participating in ground-breaking research.
-Below is a sampling of some of the many grants funded during the 2019-20 fiscal year.
-The Sponsored Programs Office supports our faculty as they develop projects, apply for grants and receive funding.
+Here is a sampling of some of the many grants funded during the 2020-21 fiscal year.

 Danielle Dick, Ph.D., (Psychology) received an $810,000 grant from the National Institute on Drug Abuse to build an undergraduate research training program in hopes of diversifying addiction research.
 This program will offer an introductory research course for undergraduates focused on foundational research skill development and exposure to addiction research; engage class alumni, from underrepresented groups, in a semester-long, mentored research experience in the lab of a substance use researcher; provide fellows with professional and career development opportunities to strengthen students’ readiness to apply to graduate school and pursue research careers; and train the next generation of researchers in the dissemination and translation of research through scientific communication opportunities with other scientists and the broader community.

 The University of Birmingham awarded Vivian Dzokoto, Ph.D., (African American Studies) a $20,000 grant to study the proverbs of the Akan of Ghana (West Africa).
 This study will investigate narratives about knowledge and belief inherent in these proverbs, and ultimately contribute to the literature on science and belief in the African context.

 Mignonne Guy, Ph.D., (African American Studies) and Amy Rector, Ph.D., (World Studies) received a grant from the Virtual Library of Virginia (VIVA) for the development of a new course: CSIJ 200: Race and Racism in America.
 This course interrogates four key areas of inquiry: origins, ideology, maintenance and resistance to race and racism in the U.S., and applies an intersectional lens to examine how race interlocks with other systems of power.